Message from the Grand President

 Major General Mitch Mitchell CB MBE

-Finally, I would like to thank the Senior Management Team, Executive Committee and the core League staff for their incredible commitment and wise council steering the League through a crucial period in its history.
-I join the Grand President in looking forward to the 35th Conference in Ottawa in 2025 when I shall have the opportunity to thank many of you in person for everything you have done over the past 5 years enabling us to secure the Commonwealth Veterans Programme extension.
+Finally, I would like to thank the Senior Management Team, Executive Committee of Trustees and the core League staff for their incredible commitment and wise counsel, steering the League through a crucial period in its history.
+I join the Grand President in looking forward to the

 Mitch Mitchell